-Copenhagen Photo Festival’s programme has two sections: A curated festival center as well as a programme all over Copenhagen.
-The festival works with three programme pillars, which help build bridges between fine art photography and documentary photography.
+The festival’s programme consists of two sections: A curated festival center and a programme taking place all over Copenhagen.
+The festival’s exhibitions are categorized in accordance to three main pillars, Framing Identity, Framing Society and Framing Vision, which contributes to our vision of building bridge between fine art photography and documentary photography.

-The festival center open during the whole festival and presents both photographers and visual artistis, who have been invited, as well as photographers and visual artists, who have been selected from an open call.
-The festival’s center is curated by the programme committee at Copenhagen Photo Festival, and the works exhibited are everything from fine art photography to documentary photography.
-During the festival it is also here, where guests can participate in screenings, guided tours and workshops.
+The festival center is open during the whole festival period and consists of both photographers and visual artists, who have been invited to exhibit and photographers and visual artists, who have been selected from an open call.
+The festival center is curated by Copenhagen Photo Festival’s programme committee, and the exhibitions show both fine art photograpy and documentary photography.
+During the whole festival period visitors can also participate in guided tours, workshops and screenings.

-The festival’s center has been located at multiple sites in Copenhagen, among oters Bremerholm, Carlsberg Byen and Østerbro, and here you will find both indoor and outdoor exhibitions, for example in Copenhagen Photo Festival’s mobile exhibition space, FRAME.
+The festival center has been located in different areas of Copenhagen, Bremerholm, Carlsberg Byen and Østerbro among others.
+The festival center presents both indoor and outdoor exhibitions, including the Copenhagen Photo Festival’s mobile exhibition space, FRAME.

 Selected: Ida Arentoft (DK) & Simon McAuley (GB), Ingi Joensen (FO), Jana Romanova (RUS), Hannes Jung (DE), Sanne Vils Axelsen & Josee Schryer (CA), Mario Wezel (DE)

-Also exhibited: Christian Vium (DK), Kien Hoang Le (VN/DE), Filippo Menichetti & Martin Errichiello (IT), DMJX Anniversary Exhibition – 25 years (Ella Kiviniemi (FIN), Evgeny Makarov (RUS/D), Heba Khamis (ET), Mathias Svold & Ulrich Hasemann (DK), Mikkel Hørlyck (DK), Nanna Navntoft, Benjamin & Sille Veilmark (DK), Anders Rye Skjoldjensen & Katrine Marie Kragh (DK), Olafur Steinar Gestsson & Jens Welding Øllgaard (DK), Riina Rinne (FIN), Anne Bæk & Morten Lau-Nielsen (DK))
+Also exhibited: Christian Vium (DK), Kien Hoang Le (VN/DE), Filippo Menichetti & Martin Errichiello (IT), DMJX Jubilæumsudstilling – 25 år (Ella Kiviniemi (FIN), Evgeny Makarov (RUS/D), Heba Khamis (ET), Mathias Svold & Ulrich Hasemann (DK), Mikkel Hørlyck (DK), Nanna Navntoft, Benjamin & Sille Veilmark (DK), Anders Rye Skjoldjensen & Katrine Marie Kragh (DK), Olafur Steinar Gestsson & Jens Welding Øllgaard (DK), Riina Rinne (FIN), Anne Bæk & Morten Lau-Nielsen (DK))